isladot/School-Homeworks/README.md

 They will be divided by topic and school year.

 ### C++ programs
-Subject: Computer Science
+Subject: Computer Science.

 ### Javascript scripts
-Subject: TPS (Technologies and design of computer systems).
+Subject: Technologies and design of computer systems.